telerik/ajax-docs/controls/asyncupload/troubleshooting/windows-authentication-issue-on-mac.md

 # Inability to upload files on iOS and OSX devices with enabled Windows Authentication
 When uploading a file using **RadAsyncUpload** in Safari on iOS and OSX, the upload could hang and never completes.

-The problem is due to a bug in Safari and happens only with enabled **Windows authentication** and disabled Anonymous Authentication:
+The problem is due to a bug in Safari and happens only with enabled **Windows authentication and disabled Anonymous Authentication**:
 ![Enabled Windows Authentication in IIS](../images/windows-authentication-enabled.png)

-The issue is due to Safari bug and happens only with enabled **Windows authentication and disabled Anonymous Authentication**.
 It is reproducible with a standard `<input type="file" name="file" enctype="multipart/form-data" />` HTML element in ASP.NET Web applications.

 ## Affected components
 Since the upload functionality of RadFileExplorer and RadEditor File Browser dialogs are based on RadAsyncUpload, the problem can be observed there too.